Scott Jackson, Pastor

 Meesh Boston, a lifetime resident of the Lake Travis area and graduate of Lake Travis High School has been involved in serving the Lord for more than 15 years.
 She has experience working with children’s church, Sunday school, middle and high school youth groups.
 On occasion, Meesh fills in with the Worship Team in support of the Sunday Worship Service.

 She and Her husband Ryan have been married since 2003.
-They have four children, Elijah, Hendrix, Leland, and Evangeline, in addition to a Great Dane named Sven, a Russian Blue cat named Sasha, a guinea pig named Jack, a tank full of fish, and a constant rotation of bugs and reptiles from the yard that are adopted for the day.
+They have four children, Elijah, Hendrix, Leland, and Evangeline, in addition to a Great Dane named Sven, a Russian Blue cat named Sasha, a tank full of fish, and a constant rotation of bugs and reptiles from the yard that are adopted for the day.
 She loves the Lord and all His varied children!